Introduction

 In our Controller we would inject Command Bus to send the Command Message:

 After sending Command Message, our Command Handler will be executed.
-Command and Event Bus is available in our Dependency Container after Ecotone installation out of the box.
+Command and Event Bus are available in our Dependency Container after Ecotone installation out of the box.

 From here we could decide to make use Message routing functionality to decouple Controllers from constructing Command Messages.